mavlink/MAVSDK-docs/en/contributing/plugins.md

 ### In-Source Comments

-The public API must be fully documented using [Doxygen](http://doxygen.nl/manual/docblocks.html) markup.
+The public API must be fully documented using the proto files.
-All items should minimally have a brief description (preceded by the `@brief` tag).

 > **Tip** The in-source comments will be compiled to markdown and included in the [API Reference](../api_reference/README.md).
 > The process is outlined in [Documentation > API Reference](../contributing/documentation.md#api-reference).

-Internal/implementation classes need not be documented, but should be written so that their use can be inferred.
+Internal/implementation classes need not be documented, but should be written using expressive naming of variables and functions to help the reader.
+Anything unexpected or special however warrants an explanation as a comment.

 ### Example Code Documentation

 The plugin example should be documented in markdown following the same pattern as the existing [examples](../examples/README.md).

 Generally this involves explaining what the example does and displaying the source.
 The explanation of how the code works is usually deferred to [guide documentation](#guide).